spatie/browsershot/README.md

 ```

 #### Waiting for javascript function
-You can also wait for the javascript function until is returns true by  `waitForFunction()`.
+You can also wait for a javascript function until is returns true by using `waitForFunction()`.
 This is useful if you need to wait for task on javascript which is not related to network status.

 ```php
 Browsershot::url('https://example.com')